SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

   -0.165.
 So the county data, updated from April to July, is _even more_ convincing.
 - The model explains $R^2 \sim 42\%$ of the variance in the data, which is about as good as models like this ever get.  _Trumpiness is a good explainer of vaccine resistance._
+- The circles around each point appear to be the county population size.
+See the large circles around the blue points in the upper left?
+See the tiny, almost invisible circles around the red points in the lower right?
+That's the urban/rural divide.
 - Note the horizontal line labelled "TARGET: 53.9%".
 This was Biden's goal: 70% of American _adults_ works out to 53.9% of all Americans, once you fold in children.
 The current vaccination level is 50.8%&hellip; missing by 3.1%, which is oh-so-very-close!